 The Company is a wholly owned subsidiary of Church & Dwight Co.
-Inc., a US corporation listed on the NYSE and operates as part of the Group's International Consumer Products division and Global Supply Chain Operations.
+Inc. ("The Group"), a US corporation listed on the NYSE and operates as part of its International Consumer Products division and Global Supply Chain Operations.

-The Company's principal activities are the manufacture and sale of toiletry and household products in the UK, Europe, Middle East and other parts of the world.
-The Company sells to the consumer products sector and to other Group businesses.
+The Company's principal activities are the manufacture and sale of toiletry and household products in the UK, Europe, Middle East, Asia and other parts of the world.
+The Company sells to the consumer products sector and to other companies under the common ownership of Church & Dwight Co.
+Inc..